 3. Personalized services

-Don Copeman, founder and visionary behind Copeman Healthcare Centres understands that different clients may seek private medical services for different reasons, but personal attention is always one of them.
+Don Copeman, founder and visionary behind Copeman Healthcare Centres understands that different clients may seek comprehensive medical services for different reasons, but personal attention is always one of them.

 4. Treating the Whole Person

 Medical science consistently suggests that complete wellness requires optimal physical, psychological and brain health.
 The often forgotten organ of the brain has traditionally taken a backseat to the much more publicized organs of the heart and lungs.
 As our population ages, care will increasingly need to consider the healthy functioning of the brain.
-Private clinics will focus on early intervention for age and disease related cognitive decline.
+Comprehensive clinics will focus on early intervention for age and disease-related cognitive decline.
 Programs for Alzheimer’s, dementia and brain fitness will care for mature patients while services like concussion management and ADHD screening will take care of younger patients.
-The future of care will be defined by integrated services that work across professional disciplines to provide care for the body, mind and brain.
+The future of care will be defined by integrated services that work across professional disciplines to provide care for the body, mind, and brain.

 5. Children’s programming

 Care providers have recognized that prevention is most effective when started early.
-Private healthcare providers will begin to introduce innovative child-friendly programs that offer parents and children things like developmental education seminars, age-appropriate health assessments, psycho-educational learning assessments, ADHD diagnosis & treatment and sports related concussion services.
-These programs will start children on the path to early disease prevention, detection and management.
+Comprehensive healthcare providers will begin to introduce innovative child-friendly programs that offer parents and children things like developmental education seminars, age-appropriate health assessments, psycho-educational learning assessments, ADHD diagnosis & treatment and sports-related concussion services.
+These programs will start children on the path to early disease prevention, detection, and management.

 6. Satellite clinics